 Commercial web search engines incorporate hundreds of features in their ranking algorithms; many derived from the huge collection of user interaction data in the query logs.
 A ranking function combines the document, the query and user relevance features.
-Whatever ranking function is used, solid mathematical would have a foundation.
-The output is the probability that a document satisfies the user's information need.
-Above certain probability of relevance, the document is classified as relevant2.
+Whatever ranking function is used, it would have a solid mathematical foundation.
+The output is the probability that a document satisfies the user's Above information need. a certain probability of relevance, the document is classified as relevant2.